bocoup/jqfundamentals.com/content/index.md

 comfortable working your way through problems you’ll commonly be called upon to solve using jQuery.

+We highly recommend using the [Chrome browser](https://www.google.com/intl/en/chrome/browser/) or another browser that supports modern JavaScript features and includes good developer tools.

 ## Using the built-in editor
 Most pages on this site include a built-in editor where you can try out code.
 This code will be run against the markup that's displayed in the box to the